Agree with our rating?

 |

-TouchBistro has also received 4 negative informal reviews on its BBB profile.
-The negative review describes issues with customer service:
+TouchBistro has also received 5 negative informal reviews on its BBB profile.
+The negative review describes issues with charges and customer service:

 Excellent customer service can help users better understand how to effectively integrate their merchant account services into their business.
 This is especially true for POS systems which require often include expensive setup fees.

-In light of this information, we agree with the BBB’s rating for the purposes of this review, but merchants should be aware that there are valid reasons to be skeptical of the BBB’s reviews.
+In light of this information, we agree with the BBB’s rating for the purposes of this review, but business owners should be aware that there are valid reasons to be skeptical of the BBB’s reviews.

 |